AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingAnomalyDetectionModel.md

 Before we train our model, we will first need to construct a model, in which we have two approaches:

-* Approach 1: Gaussian Naive Bayes (Can Be Incremental)
+* Approach 1: Gaussian Naive Bayes (Generally Not Commonly Used In Anomaly Detection.
+Can Be Incremental)

 * Approach 2: One Class Support Vector Machine (Requires Batch Training + Non-Incremental)